animeshjajoo/csf301/README.md

 ### Pattern Matching:
 Pattern matching is used in the definition of 'splitBy' to handle different cases based on the input.

+### Exception Handling with Control.Exception:
+Exception handling is implemented using the Control.Exception module to catch and handle specific exceptions, such as IOException during file I/O operations.

+### Either Monad Usage:
+The code utilizes the Either monad to handle errors, allowing explicit representation of success or failure in the result types.

 ## Usage